jdjakub/phd-thesis/ch-bl.md

     2: { apply: set  map: box  key: color  to: value }
     3: box
 \end{lstlisting}
-\caption{This Masp code checks if a map entry is named ``color''.
+\caption[Masp code for local colour preview]{This Masp code checks if a map entry is named ``color''.
 If so, it returns an appropriately coloured box with a grey border.
 Otherwise, it returns the string \texttt{unhandled}.}
 \label{lst:rendermapentry}
 \end{figure}

 \begin{figure}
 \centering
 \includegraphics[width=8cm]{hex-strings-vs-coloured-boxes.png}
-\caption{Before (left) and after (right) activating the Masp rendering hook.}
+\caption[Local colour preview in BootstrapLab]{Before (left) and after (right) activating the Masp rendering hook.}
 \label{fig:hex-vs-boxes}
 \end{figure}

 \begin{figure}
 \centering
 \includegraphics[width=12cm]{grey-box.png}
-\caption{The grey colour constant displays as the hex string \texttt{0xaaaaaa} in the right-hand HTML tree view.
+\caption[Innovation Feedback in BootstrapLab]{The grey colour constant displays as the hex string \texttt{0xaaaaaa} in the right-hand HTML tree view.
 However, in the left-hand tree editor, this code runs on its own source representation, turning the colour constant into a grey box instead.
 This is a minimal example of Innovation Feedback.}
 \label{fig:grey-box}
 \end{figure}

 ## The Key Takeaway
 In the non-self-sustainable world, a projectional editor is implemented in some traditional programming language and interface; say, Java.
 The domain-specific notations can benefit a wide variety of programs created using the editor.
 Yet, this range of beneficiaries nevertheless forms a "light cone" emanating out from the editor, never including the editor itself.
 For example, any vector formulae used to render the interface of the editor will remain as verbose Java expressions, along with any code for new additions to the editor.
 The tragedy of non-self-sustainable programming is that it can never benefit from its own innovations.